seidelj/mht-source/README.md

 Source code for procedure detailed in List, Shaikh, Xu 2015.

-This repository is intended for those who would like to contribute to the project or make adjustments to fit their specific data.
+This repository is intended for those who wish the modify the procedure.
 The command for general use can be found [here](https://www.github.com/seidelj/mht).

 ####To compile mata functions
 From the source file, run the buildlib.do file and move the resulting lmhtexp.mlib file to the same dir as the mhtexp.ado file.